Casehero

 Interco is a conservative company with high liquidity.
 Sufficient capital brings Interco financial flexibility, allowing Interco to repurchase its common stock and acquire other companies at the right time.
 The company’s primary strategy is to acquire companies in related fields and incentivize the acquired companies to expand their business.

-When Interco finds a company that meets the standards, such as some companies with highly skilled managers or development potential products, Interco will acquire this company.
 Interco will also focus on evaluating already acquired companies, divesting underperforming companies, and re-searching for markets with potential for development.
 This approach has brought Interco stable growth, and nearly half of its growth has come from acquisitions.

 In 1987, there were many problems in the clothing manufacturing industry in the United States.
-For example, consumer spending is lower than expected, imported goods from countries with lower labor costs continue to flow into the United States, and significant U.S. department stores continue to focus on private-label products, and so on.
+For example, consumer spending is lower than expected, imported goods from countries with lower labor costs continue to flow into the United States, significant U.S. department stores continue to focus on private-label products, and so on.

 Various problems have forced retailers to implement promotional and discount programs.
 Nevertheless, this does not solve the fundamental problem, and retailers’ revenues are still declining.
 Based on this situation, Interco decided to implement a restructuring plan.
-The plan includes the sale of the apparel division and stock repurchase.
-Saligman, chairman of Interco, stated that its restructuring plan is mainly achieved by narrowing the focus of Interco’s business and increasing the stock price.

 Interco’s furniture and footwear groups have outstanding performance; only the apparel manufacturing and retail departments still have problems.
 Also, the data shows that Interco’s overall performance in 1988 was on the rise.